Probate

 Probate vs Letters of Administration: Which One Do You Need?

-• Letters of Administration are used when there is no Will (intestacy), the Will is invalid, or the named executor can’t act.
-A suitable next of kin (for example, spouse or adult child) asks the Court to be appointed as administrator under the intestacy rules.
+- Letters of Administration are used when there is no Will (intestacy), the Will is invalid, or the named executor cannot act.
+A suitable next of kin such as a spouse or adult child asks the Court to be appointed as administrator under the intestacy rules.

 A lawyer confirms early whether you need Probate or Letters of Administration so you do not lose time on the wrong application.
-We prepare the evidence the Court expects — such as the death certificate, the Will or codicils, searches, affidavits, and a clear asset and liability schedule — and handle complications like missing originals, substituted or multiple executors, and overseas assets to prevent refusals and delays.
+We prepare the evidence the Court expects such as the death certificate, the Will or codicils, searches, affidavits, and a clear asset and liability schedule.
+We also handle complications like missing originals, substituted or multiple executors, and overseas assets to prevent refusals and delays.

 Grant of Probate: What It Is and How It Works